johnalison/WorkingPhilosophy/Books.md

     > Suddenly, for Wallace, sincerity was a virtue and saying what you meant a calling.

-    > "One of the points of Infinite Jets is that the center is empty" (inside Hal theres pretty much nothing at all, he knows)
+    > "One of the points of Infinite Jets is that the center is empty" (inside Hal there's pretty much nothing at all, he knows)

   - This is water